 There are several important limitations to this study.
-First, due to the lack of diagnostic data from general practice and the low positive predictive value of asthma diagnoses in the National Patient Register [39], we constructed an asthma cohort based on validated methods using prescription data [25, 26].
+Firstly, due to the lack of diagnostic data from general practice and the low positive predictive value of asthma diagnoses in the National Patient Register42, we constructed an asthma cohort based on validated methods using prescription data^{29,30}.
 The approach required a strict upper age of 45 years to limit the inclusion of patients with COPD.
-This limits the generalisability of the results to older asthma populations, Second, relevant clinical information on measures such as smoking, body mass index, spirometry parameters and indications for prescribed treatment were not available.
+This limits the generalisability of the results to older asthma populations.
+Secondly, relevant clinical information on e.g., smoking, body mass index, spirometry parameters, and indications for prescribed treatment were not available.
 We sought to limit including OCS use due to other reasons than asthma by censoring patients with potential OCS-treated comorbidities.
-However, we cannot account for other potential clinical factors contributing to the OCS use, such as allergies.
-Third, a dispensed prescription is not necessarily equal to the medication amount taken, and we are not able to account for possible stockpiling.
-However, the use of dispensed prescriptions did reduce the risk of misclassification due to primary nonadherence.
-Fourth, we did not have information on asthma severity, as dispensed asthma medication is no longer recommended for imputing asthma severity in observational studies [8], nor did we have data on asthma endotypes, hence limiting the identification of possible candidates for biological treatment.
-Finally, our definition of "specialist assessment" was not restricted to physicians with a speciality in respiratory medicine, as we considered this definition too restrictive for the purpose of this study.
+We can however not account for other potential clinical factors contributing to the OCS use such as allergies.
+Thirdly, a dispensed prescription is not necessarily equal to the medication amount taken, and we are not able to account for possible stockpiling.
+The use of dispensed prescriptions did however reduce the risk of misclassification due to primary nonadherence.
+Fourthly, we did not have information on asthma severity, as dispensed asthma medication is no longer recommended for imputing asthma severity in observational studies8.
+Nor did we have data on asthma endotypes, hence limiting the identification of possible candidates for biological treatment.
+Finally, our definition of 'specialist assessment' was not restricted to physicians with a speciality in respiratory medicine, as we considered this definition too restrictive for the purpose of this study.

-Despite the noted limitations, we expect that the used definitions and chosen analyses have revealed results which reflect to a high degree the actual trends and predictors of specialist assessments among patients with repeated OCS use.
+Despite of the noted limitations, we expect that the used definitions and chosen analyses have revealed results which to a high degree reflect actual trends and predictors of specialist assessments among patients with repeated OCS use.